Gun Dog Group

 Serious Faults: Excessively long coat; open coat; soft coat.

-Color may be any shade of golden, but it must be rich and lustrous.
-Body color that approaches cream or red is undesirable.
+Any shade of gold or cream which is rich and lustrous.
+Body color that approaches white or mahogany is undesirable.
 Some latitude may be given when judging a lighter-colored puppy whose coat shows promise of darkening with age.
 Feathering may be lighter than the rest of the coat, and lighter shadings extending upward from the underbody are typical and acceptable.
 These lighter shadings must not be confused with white markings.
 With the exception of graying or whitening of face or body due to age, any white marking, other than a few white hairs on the chest, should be penalized in proportion to its extent.